Elga Ruth Wasserman

 Wasserman and others quickly recognized the social and educational inequalities that the gender disparity created.
 Women of Yale College objected to weekend “mixers” that brought busloads of students from women’s colleges to Yale, while men at Yale protested their overcrowded living quarters.
 The absence of high-ranking women in Yale’s faculty and administration became immediately more noticeable and more problematic for Wasserman and others sensitive to women’s precarious position in academia.
 Gradually the university began admitting more women to the college and integrating them into the campus’s residential colleges and academic programs, but more substantial changes remained elusive.
 In 1972 Wasserman left Yale University, concerned that her visibility as the specialist in all issues pertaining to women at the university precluded other men and women from taking responsibility for transforming the institution’s gender biases.

-She entered Yale Law School at the age of forty-nine, graduating in 1976.
+Wasserman entered Yale Law School at the age of 49, graduating in 1976.
 For the next year she clerked for the United States Court of Appeals, Second Circuit, a post she remembers as her most intellectually challenging.
 For the next twenty years she developed a private family law practice.
-She retired from the law in 1995 to devote more attention to her newest project, a study of women who had been appointed to the National Academy of Sciences (eighty-six of whom were living at the time of her study), which culminated in the publication of her book The Door in the Dream: Conversations with Eminent Women in Science (2000).
+She retired from the law in 1995 to devote more attention to her newest project, a study of women who had been appointed to the National Academy of Sciences (86 of whom were living at the time of her study), which culminated in the publication of her book The Door in the Dream: Conversations with Eminent Women in Science (2000).
 She asked women members of the Academy to tell her about the relationship between their gender and their careers, their ideas for creating gender parity in academia and their secrets of success.
 Following the publication of the book, she lectured extensively at universities and in industry about the challenges facing women in academia and beyond.
-Harry, who officially retired in 1991 and celebrated his eightieth birthday in 2000, continued to work daily in his research laboratory.
-The couple has seven grandchildren.